How many time have you heard a variation of this sentence?

 I'm sure you've heard that expression before, but I'm not sure you understood exactly what it meant.
 I'm not sure I do either.

-What I do understand is that by altering the aperture setting on your camera (higher or lower number)
+What I do understand is that by altering the aperture setting on your camera (higher or lower number) you change the depth of field of your picture.

 That said, let me share my great knowledge with you.